 Squatting is when a person finds an abandoned or vacant property and moves in without discussing it with the property owner.
 It sounds like breaking and entering – except sometimes it is legal.

 A squatter is someone who occupies a foreclosed, abandoned, or unoccupied building or area of land without the rightful owner’s permission.
 Sometimes there isn’t a rightful owner, but a squatter is defined as someone who stays on a property they do not own or rent.
-Despite the fact that squatting without lawful permission can be a problem, it’s actually legal in some cases and can be commonly observed with residential buildings.
+Even though squatting without lawful permission can be a problem, it’s legal in some cases and can be commonly observed with residential buildings.

 Isn’t That Trespassing?